Parts of speech

 Use of the board

-You are going to give a quick overview of the four main word classes in English.
-If you don't have a translator available and have little understanding of your students' L1, you may want to look up some of the L1 translations before you present this board work.
+If you don't have a translator available and have little understanding of your students' L1 (first language), you may want to look up some of the L1 translations before you present this board work.

 Step through each of the parts of speech with the class.
 Add a short description, its L1 translation and a few examples.
 Elicit some of these if you can.